 The burn card is to protect the stub, not "preserve card order".
 If SA occurs and a hand is killed due to the wrong number of cards, all cards of the killed hand are mucked and randomness applies to further dealing (See also RP-14 Randomness).
 The stub is treated as a normal stub and one and only one card is burned off the stub for each subsequent street.
+The burn is always one card per street, never more.
 See Illustration Addendum.

-39: FOUR-CARD FLOPS AND PREMATURE CARDS
+39: IRREGULAR FLOPS AND PREMATURE-DEALT CARDS

-If the flop has 4 rather than 3 cards, exposed or not, the floor will be called.
-The dealer then scrambles the 4 cards face down, the floor randomly selects one as the next burn card and the other 3 are the flop (See also RP-14 Randomness).
-For prematurely dealt cards, see Recommended Procedure 5.
+A: 4-Card Flops.
+If the flop has 4 rather than 3 cards, exposed or not, and regardless of whether the door card is presumed known, the floor will be called.
+The dealer then scrambles the 4 cards face down, the floor randomly selects 1 as the next burn card and the other 3 are the flop (See also RP-14 Randomness).